Peru trips & educational tours

-Few countries enjoy the blend of native cultures, world-class cuisine and picture-postcard landscapes like Peru.
-It’s no surprise people from all over the world pin this South American country at the top of their bucket list.
+Few countries boast a blend of native cultures, world-class cuisine and picture-postcard landscapes like Peru.
+It’s no surprise people from all over the world pin this South American country at the very top of their bucket list.

-Those who come can immerse into the Quechua culture, learning about ancient traditions that still exist today.
-The more adventurous will tackle some of the continent’s most memorable Andean treks, especially in the Sacred Valley and towards the UNESCO-listed Machu Picchu.
+Visitors can immerse themselves in Quechua culture and learn about ancient traditions that still exist today.
+The more adventurous can tackle some of the continent’s most memorable and challenging Andean treks, especially in the Sacred Valley and towards the unmissable, UNESCO-listed Machu Picchu.

 Popular student trips in Peru